Nuisance Wildlife Control Operator (NWCO)

 2) All trap devices must have a metal tag attached and visible with the NWCO’s name and phone number.
 The name and number on the trap tag must match the NWCO’s name on the permit or the company of his/her employment.

-3) The NWCO may use cage (live) traps, foothold traps, instant kill traps (conibear style less than size 330 unless water set for beaver when a 330 may be used)
+3) The NWCO may use cage (live) traps, foothold traps, enclosed trigger traps (dog proof) and body gripping style less than size 330 unless water set for beaver when a 330 may be used)

 4) The NWCO may use snares (snares set on or just above ground level shall be equipped with a locking device that prevents the loop from closing to a circumference less than 10 inches.
 Snares set above ground such as in an attic do not need the loop restriction).

-5) Poisoning and/or exploding traps and/or trap devices are not allowed under this NWCO permit.
+5) Poisoning and/or exploding traps and/or trap devices are not allowed under the NWCO permit.

 6) Shooting is permitted by NWCOs if municipal ordinances or similar laws do not prohibit the discharge of firearms.

 What can a NWCO do with captured wildlife?

 Unless otherwise provided, animals captured by NWCOs can be relocated, turned over to an ODWC licensed wildlife rehabilitator or euthanized (humanely killed).
 Pursuant to state law: All wildlife which the NWCO is authorized to control/capture shall be taken and disposed of in a manner to ensure safe and effective handling and /or euthanasia.
 When the captured animal is to be euthanized the guidelines followed will be those adopted by the American Veterinary Medicine Association.
 In addition, wildlife may be delivered to a licensed wildlife rehabilitator who must then agree to the relocation restrictions contained herein.

 Except as otherwise provided, NWCOs can relocate wildlife pursuant to the following: